 Founded in 1995, Aspenia is Aspen Institute Italia’s quarterly review.
 Marta Dassù is editor-in-chief.
-The journal has been published by Il Sole 24 Ore since 2002 and its 100th edition is due to appear on Italy’s newsstands in March 2023.
+The journal has been published by Il Sole 24 Ore since 2002 and its 100th edition appeared on Italy’s newsstands in March 2023.
 An English version comes out twice a year and is distributed to institutions, embassies, think tanks and universities throughout the world.

 A sister publication exists solely online: www.aspeniaonline.it.
 Aspenia online publishes original articles in both Italian and in English, in an agile format along with infographics and videos.
 Aspenia online is free of charge and available to any reader who wishes to receive the newsletter.

 Institute Chairman Giulio Tremonti defines Aspenia as “a periodical for transatlantic debate reflecting Aspen’s international network; it offers a place for the business world to meet other worlds.”

 Aspenia’s success is due largely to its adoption of a multidisciplinary approach and to the long list of its prestigious contributors, whose number includes Giuliano Amato, Zbigniew Brzezinski, Carlo Azeglio Ciampi, Lawrence Freedman, Francis Fukuyama, Fu Jun, Timothy Garton Ash, Bob Geldof, Bronislaw Geremek, Anthony Giddens, Samuel Huntington, Robert Kagan, Parag Khanna, Ivan Krastev, Charles Kupchan, Gilles Kepel, Arrigo Levi, Kishore Mahbubani, Mario Monti, Condoleezza Rice, Jeffrey Sachs, Paolo Savona, Carlo Scognamiglio, Joseph Stiglitz, Strobe Talbott and Giulio Tremonti.